 Bringing the Salt & Sugar Cured Country Ham to a biscuit near you!

-It was my pleasure to meet Phillip Craven of Phillips Brothers Country Ham on my last trip to the Heart of North Carolina.
+It was my pleasure to meet Phillip Craven of Phillips Brothers Country Ham on a trip to the Heart of North Carolina several years ago.
 I was in the Randolph County area exploring all there is to do (and eat!) in and around Asheboro, NC.
 As you can see from the wreath in the photo, this was just before Thanksgiving 2020.
 At a time when Phillip and the Phillips Brothers team were working hard to get ready for the holiday season.

-Phillip is the steward of his family business, one that has been serving North Carolina country ham loving communities since 1947!
-Phillips Brothers also gives back a lot to the community and I can’t wait to tell the rest of this story in a future post.
+Phillip is the steward of his family business, one that has been serving North Carolina country ham loving communities since 1947.

 Aside from all they do, there is a lot to share about the way that Phillip and the team at Phillips Brothers cure country ham.
 For now, its enough to now that it is salt and sugar cured.